DeltaO3/UWAttend---3200_27/README.md

 ```
 export SECRET_KEY='secret_string'
 ```
-Note: variable name must be SECRET_KEY, but the value can be any string (random and long is best for security).
+Note: variable name must be SECRET_KEY, but the value can be any string (a random and long key is best for security).

 **_When database things are done, add instructions here!_**